Gaokao: Admission

 Applicants to some specialist programs are also screened by additional criteria: some art departments (e.g. audition), military and police schools (political screening and physical exam), and some sports programs (tryout).

 Exam scores can be used to apply to universities outside mainland China.
 Across the globe, Hong Kong is on their top list.
 In 2007, 7 students with the overall highest score in their provinces entered Hong Kong's universities rather than the two major universities in mainland China.
 In 2010, over 1,200 students entered the 12 local institutions which provide tertiary education courses through this examination.
-In addition, City University of Hong Kong and Chinese University of Hong Kong directly participate in the application procedure like other mainland universities.
+In addition, the City University of Hong Kong and Chinese University of Hong Kong directly participate in the application procedure like other mainland universities.
+In Malaysia, the University of Malaya recognized application via Gaokao for bachelor's degree with a minimum score of 520 starting March 27, 2025.

 The examination is essentially the only criterion for tertiary education admissions.
 Poor test performance almost always means giving up on that goal.
 Students hoping to attend university will spend most of their waking moments studying prior to the exam.
 If they fail in their first attempt, some students repeat the last year of high school to retake the exam during the following year.

 In different places and across different time periods in history, students were required to apply for their intended university or college prior to the exam, after the exam, or more recently, after they receive their scores, by filling a list of ranked preferences.
-The application list is classified into several tiers (including at least early admissions, key universities, regular universities, vocational colleges), each of which can contain around 4-6 choices for institutions and programs.
+The application list is classified into several tiers (including at least early admissions, key universities, regular universities, vocational colleges), each of which can contain around 4–6 choices for institutions and programs.
 Typically, an institution or program would only admit students who apply to it as their first choice in each tier.
 In some regions, students are allowed to apply for different tiers at different times.
 For example, in Shanghai, students apply for early admission, key universities and regular universities prior to the exam, but can apply for other colleges after they receive their scores.